 This castañeda tradition has left a mark, in addition to Parres, in other numerous towns and Asturian municipalities as Candamo, Navelgas, LlanesEtc., etc.

 The essence of this hobby is to look for it at the very core of the fruit, its intrinsic qualities.
 Qualities that are numerous and good for the organism: high carbohydrate content (40%), low fat (2-3%), high protein quality (5-10%), and no cholesterol.
 All associations and organizations interested in public health recommend it in the diet.

 The Spanish chestnut, and with it the Asturian, is one of the most appreciated in the world for its flavor.
 Although entire continents, such as Australia, have long specialized in their commercialization, it can be said that they have done so by making them less tasty, using somewhat artificial conservation techniques that are far removed from the pilonga trick, cited here.

-The gastronomy associated with chestnut it also surpasses the almost rudimentary simplicity of the amagüestos and turns it into a queen of exquisite dishes that bear her name.
+The gastronomy associated with chestnut It also goes beyond the almost rudimentary simplicity of amagüestos and makes it the queen of exquisite dishes that bear its name.
 Chestnut soup, for example, where they are mixed with chicken broth, celery, salt and pepper, lemon ... macaroni with chestnuts.
 As a sweet dessert: chestnut compote.

 Be it in pure state or in sophisticated dishes, the chestnut hoards a high nutritional value and a social value that in regions like Asturias serve to perpetuate friendship and neighborhood ties with satisfied stomachs.